Pages

 Monday, March 25, 2013

-Inspiration from the Air Waves
+Inspiration over the Air Waves

 He had 20% of his brain removed.
 The attempt to stop his seizures was only marginally successful as he still has one grand Mal seizure every day.
 That's all I remember from the story on CBC this morning.
 Just now, I scrolled briefly through the CBC website to see if I could find it without success.